 |Stops the execution of the current graph.
 When the graph is executing, this control is green; when not executing, it is gray.|

 |Clears the testing console and removes information from all previous runs.|

-If the graph has a listener, the Testing Settings dialog box will include the three modes of testing the graph.
+If the graph has a listener, the Testing Settings dialog box includes three mutually exclusive modes of testing the graph:

-During visual testing there are some limits on graph execution so that interactive graphs don't lock up engines unnecessarily:
+During visual testing, graph execution is limited to prevent interactive graphs from locking up engines unnecessarily: